qgis/QGIS-Documentation/source/working/working_with_raster.rst

 modified).
 This tab also shows a thumbnail of the layer, its legend symbol, and the palette.

-.. index:: `raster layers!properties`

-Additionally scale-dependent visability can be set in this tab.
+Additionally scale-dependent visibility can be set in this tab.
 You need to check the checkbox and set an appropriate scale where your data will be displayed in the map canvas.

 Also the coordinate reference system (CRS) is printed here as a PROJ.4-string.
-This can be modified by hitting the :guilabel:`Specify` button.
+This can be modified by hitting the **[Specify]** button.

-.. index:: `label_metatab`
+.. index:: `Metadata`

 Metadata Tab
 -------------